srikumarks/codaholic/_posts/2013-05-25-how-to-practice-carnatic-music-with-a-metronome.markdown

 so this article will not delve further into the details or history of the device itself.
 The focus of this article is how to practice Carnatic music using any one of them.
-If you are unfamiliar with a metronome, please do take some time to go through the linked Wikipedia article.
+If you are unfamiliar with a metronome, please do take some time to go through the linked Wikipedia article .... and get yourself a metronome!

 ## Tala Keeper